petergridge/Irrigation-V5/readme_new.md

 This section provides details of how the program operates.

 ### Start time
-Four options are avilable to configure the start time.
+Four options are available to configure the start time.
 These can be selected from the 'Advanced option' menu in the configuration.
 - Selector
   - Provides a time selector to input the scheduled start time.
 - Multi time